gvwilson/thirdbit/src/fiction/in-heck/index.md

 *Oops,* Gumption thought.
 Fear flickered in his chest like a tiny candle flame.
-Mentally, he blew it out and said,
+"This one is surprised you still obey that rule," he said coolly.
-"Perhaps you should."
+"Perhaps you are not as advanced as you think."

 Patient froze for a moment that stretched and stretched.
-"Perhaps," it finally said,
-then spun around and hurried away once again.
+"We must hurry," it finally said, then scuttled away once again.

 Two more corners brought them to a large, low building in the center of a paved square.
+An enormous dish antenna rested on its roof, its metal surface unscarred by time or neglect.
 "This is it,"
 Patient hissed.
 "The central laboratory.